 For library patrons who have accumulated overdue fines, paying the total amount can be overwhelming.
-As a relief and way to support the Josephine County Food Bank, the libraries in Grants Pass, Illinois Valley, Williams, and Wolf Creek will offer Back to School Fine Amnesty, accepting nonperishable food items in lieu of cash payments from Tuesday, September 6 through Saturday, September 17, 2016.
+As a relief and way to support local food banks, the libraries in Grants Pass, Illinois Valley, Williams, and Wolf Creek will offer Back to School Fine Amnesty, accepting nonperishable food items in lieu of cash payments the last two weeks of September from Tuesday, September 19 through Saturday, September 30, 2017.

-“Get your first passing grade of the school year at the library!” said JCLI Children’s Librarian Cherè Brown.
-“Fine Amnesty is a great way to clear up any overdue library fines and benefit the Food Bank.”
+“Start the school year off with a clean slate at the library” said JCLI Children’s Librarian Cherè Brown.
+“Fine Amnesty is a great way to clear up any overdue library fines and feed the community at the same time.”